Esri/jsapi-resources/esm-samples/jsapi-node/README.md

-# ArcGIS API for JavaScript in Node.js
+# ArcGIS Maps SDK for JavaScript in Node.js

 Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with [native ES modules in a supported Node version](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html) or by transpiling to CommonJS.
 This sample contains examples of both approaches.